open-guides/og-aws/README.md

 -   **VPC Flow Logs** allow you to monitor the network traffic to, from, and within your VPC.
 Logs are stored in CloudWatch Logs groups, and can be used for security monitoring (with third party tools), performance evaluation, and forensic investigation.
 	-	See the [VPC Flow Logs User Guide](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html) for basic information.
 	-	See the [flowlogs-reader](https://github.com/obsrvbl/flowlogs-reader) CLI tool and Python library to retrieve and work with VPC Flow Logs.
+- **IPv6** [is available in VPC.](https://aws.amazon.com/blogs/aws/new-ipv6-support-for-ec2-instances-in-virtual-private-clouds/) Along with this announcement came the introduction of the Egress-Only Internet Gateway.
+In cases where one would use NAT Gateways to enable egress-only traffic for their VPC in IPv4, one can use an Egress-Only Internet Gateway for the same purpose in IPv6.
+- Amazon provides an IPv6 CIDR block for your VPC at your request - at present you cannot implement your own IPv6 block if you happen to own one already.
+- New and existing VPCs can both use IPv6.
+Existing VPCs will need to be configured to have an IPv6 CIDR block associated with them, just as new VPCs do.
+- ❗Security Groups and Route Tables apply entries separately for IPv4 and IPv6, so one must ensure they add entries for both protocols accordingly.
+-	❗At launch, IPv6 for VPC is only available in the Ohio (us-east-2) region, though the launch announcement makes mention that other regions will see the same in the future.

 ### VPC and Network Security Gotchas and Limitations